jojoford/ReactPortfolio/README.md

-A simple SPA Portfolio template for developer/designers built with React.
-Use it to showcase your work, testimonials and other information to clients.
+You can use this as a Portfolio template for developer/designers built with React.
+Edit it to showcase your work, testimonials and other information to clients.
+Thanks to Rahul Bhatia (rbhatia46) for a lot of help.
 ## Preview